Need more options? Click Here for Advanced Search!

 Buyers' Benefit: You are enrolling in an automatic update program and will receive annual updates sent on a 90-day approval basis and billed separately.
 You may cancel this automatic update program at any time.

 50 Employment Laws in 50 States is prepared by leading attorneys, many of them members of the Employers Counsel Network, a nationwide affiliation of prestigious law firms representing management in employment law matters.
-Their contributions are edited by attorney Holly Jones.
+Their contributions are edited by Celeste Duke.

 Following is a list of those who were most instrumental in the completion of this book.
 We thank them for their continued perseverance in this project.